muhammadghazali/kabam-kernel/README.md

 Right now there is only one plugable module - [https://github.com/mywebclass/mwc_plugin_example](https://github.com/mywebclass/mwc_plugin_example).

-Is is binded to [http://localhost:3000/example](http://localhost:3000/example) route.
+It is binded to [http://localhost:3000/example](http://localhost:3000/example) route.

 The list of active plugins can be viewed here [http://localhost:3000/example](http://localhost:3000/example)